Retroplaya135/CogniVault_AI-Agent/README.md

 #### AI Agent Class:
 The core class that continuously polls for pending tasks, processes them, updates statuses, stores results in the database, and logs the outcomes.

+#### Flask REST API Endpoints:
+Provides endpoints to create tasks, list tasks, retrieve a specific task, and list memories/logs.

+#### Background Worker:
+Runs in a separate thread to process tasks independently of the API requests.